 Traffic on the island is terrible and can be outright unbearable at times.

 Motorbikes are the most popular way to get around for local travelers because it’s easier to weave through congested traffic.

 Renting a scooter allows you to travel freely around the region — it’s a super affordable and economical option.

 A scooter will run you about 50,000 IDR ($4 USD) per day and about 20,000 IDR ($2 USD) to fill up the tank.

 If you plan to stick around for a while, a scooter rental for an entire month is only $60 USD.

 There is a downside to renting a scooter in Bali though.

 Bali’s roads are notoriously bad (winding and extremely bumpy in areas) so get ready for a heart-pounding experience if you’ve never done it before.

-You can also rent a car or hire a private driver (about $50 USD per day for a sedan), which I highly recommend since the drivers are familiar with the local roads and traffic laws.
+You can also rent a car or hire a private driver (about $90 USD per day up to 4 people), which is highly recommended since the drivers are familiar with the local roads and traffic laws.

 Thoughts of taking a dip in the beautiful turquoise waters in Bali might conjure images of short, revealing and sexy attire.